DrewNaylor/guinget/CODE_OF_CONDUCT.md

 will be protected, and adding "job" to the list of categories that will be protected while excluding police (Working Class Unity).
 Additionally, being vocally anti-facist will be allowed as an exception to the text preventing political attacks (fascists don't get to exist Scott-free).
-Being a facist/nazi, TERF, authoritarian... has also been added to the list of examples of things that aren't allowed.
+Being a fascist/nazi, TERF, authoritarian... has also been added to the list of examples of things that aren't allowed.
+The entire "Appeals" section has been added to give anyone that changes their ways an option to be unbanned and unblocked if they change their ways and their appeal request is accepted (not everything will be accepted if it's too major).
+This is mainly to ensure that anyone that realizes they were in the wrong with their beliefs is allowed a second chance so they're not unfairly punished for something their past self did that they now (rightly) regret, something their current self would insta-block them for.
 Anyone is allowed to use and modify this version of the Contributor Covenant however they wish if they so desire and if it's closer to their ideals.
 These changes won't be available in the translations and FAQ linked above.
+This is version 1.1 of Drew Naylor's modified version of the Contributor Covenant.